Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 ### allocate

 Operators call this to allocate to their slashable stake (magnitudes) for a given (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple.
 For each adjustment param given, it queues magnitude updates to the specified operatorSets which will take effect 21 days from the time of calling.
-This gives stakers 3.5 days to queue withdrawals if they disagree with the changes to their staking portfolio.
+This gives the operator's stakers 3.5 days to queue withdrawals if they disagree with the changes to their staking portfolio.

-All allocations in the call summed with all pending allocations must be less than the operator's current nonslashable magnitude in the strategy in order for all allocations to be backed stake that will be slashable when the update takes effect.
+All allocations in the call are summed and checked to be less than the nonslashable magnitude that is not pending allocation.
+This is in order for all allocations to be backed stake that will be slashable when the update takes effect.

 The function can be called with an EIP1271 signature from the operator or by the operator itself.